 Panthera Group, Thailand’s leading conglomerate of entertainment, law and marketing companies, is working to ensure Covid-19 patients checking into Bangkok hospitals get better, not worse.

-“Covid is not the only thing to worry about in hospitals,” said Paul Hayward, co-founder of Panthera, the country’s largest entertainment operator and the force a range of law, marketing, security and business-development firms.
+“Covid is not the only thing to worry about in hospitals,” said Paul Hayward, co-founder of Panthera, one of the country’s largest entertainment operators and the force behind a range of law, marketing, security, and business-development firms.
 “Intensive-care wards become major risks if they are not sterile.”

 Unfortunately, Hayward said, the sheer volume of coronavirus patients flooding Bangkok hospitals since early April combined with limited budgets have resulted in shortages of crucial disinfecting alcohol.